 Today, we experience a tour of Salem with local step-on guide Karen Scalia.
 You may know Salem for being the quaint Massachusetts seaport town infamous for its “witch trials”.
 You’ll learn about its illustrious spice trade (with a tasting) and many riches; and sit for a “farewell” lunch with fresh local fare before heading back to Boston and home.
 B, L

-Night 1 – Four Points by Sheraton – Boston Airport/Revere, MA
+Night 1: Four Points by Sheraton, Revere, MA

 Price Per Person:

-Schedule flights that arrive into Boston’s Logan International Airport by 5:00 p.m. on Day 1.
+Schedule flights into Boston Logan International Airport by 5:00 p.m. on Day 1.

-Schedule flights that depart Boston’s Logan International Airport after 5:00 p.m. on Day 7.
+Schedule flights to depart Boston Logan International Airport after 5:15 p.m. on Day 7.

-Moderate walking is recommended to fully enjoy this tour.
+Moderate walking at a leisurely pace is required to fully enjoy this tour.

-Hair dryers, TV/cable, telephone services available at most hotels.
+Hair dryers, TV/cable, telephone, etc. are available at most hotels.